 Program Empowers Humanities Students to Turn Passion Into Career Pathways A new mentorship initiative helped humanities and social sciences students bridge the gap between academic success and meaningful careers.
 Read More

-Professor Matthew Burgess book Fireworks Awarded 2026 Randolph Caldecott Medal Presented by the American Library Association, the annual award is one of the highest honors in children’s literature, recognizing the most distinguished picture book published in the United States.
+Professor Matthew Burgess Book Fireworks Awarded 2026 Randolph Caldecott Medal Presented by the American Library Association, the annual award is one of the highest honors in children’s literature, recognizing the most distinguished picture book published in the United States.
 Read More

 Harnessing Language Brent Thomas Whiteside came to New York City to study acting, but instead of appearing on the stage, he is studying to write for it.
 Read More